 Reference and instructional services are available for classes and individual library users.
 The Library presently maintains a permanent collection of about 21,000 items comprised of books, periodical titles and videos.
 Reference books, multimedia materials, magazines and newspapers are available for in-library use.
 Circulating books may be borrowed for a two-week period; videos may be borrowed for two (2) days.
 Overdue fines are charged.
-A coin and bill operated photocopier is also available in the Library.
 Internet access is provided as well as accessibility to the DYNIX Public Access Catalog (DPAC) and EBSCO host full-text periodical database.
 The Library web-page with current information can be found on the Guam Community College website.